Gypsy (comics)

 Gypsy (Cynthia "Cindy" Reynolds) is a superheroine appearing in American comic books published by DC Comics.
+The character was originally introduced in Justice League of America Annual #2 (October 1984), and was created by Gerry Conway and Chuck Patton.
+Conway and Patton based the character's name and design on the Romani people (also known as gypsies).
+Despite her name, Gypsy is not depicted as Romani in-universe.
+In The New 52 reboot, Gypsy is the daughter of Quell Mordeth and originates from another dimension.

 Publication history

 Gypsy was created by Gerry Conway and Chuck Patton, and first appeared in Justice League of America Annual #2 (October 1984).

 In a 2018 interview, Patton discussed the character's creation, stating:

 "Gypsy came about in the same way except we wanted a ninja-like character but more exotic, and some how the subject of gypsies came up.
 Being from Detroit, I've seen encounters with a few Romany people (aka gypsies), who came into our neighborhood up from the South, and they always carried a certain cultural mystique I thought would be interesting to portray other than the usual cliché.
 So I suggested her powers were camouflage stealth abilities and Gerry liked that and dubbed her Gypsy."